MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - Install your chosen guest operating system on the VM.
 See [Supported guest operating systems](#supported-guest-operating-systems) for a list of supported guest operating systems.

 - Install the GPU drivers on the VM by following OEM instructions.
-For NVIDIA GPU drivers, see the Nvidia vGPU documentation \<insert_hyperlink_to_Nvidia_documentation\>.
+For NVIDIA GPU drivers, see the [Nvidia vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).

 ### Prerequisites for Windows Admin Center